From the UK’s leading supplier of CCTV Data Protection Media.

 When can VSS and CCTV images be disclosed?

 You have the right to see VSS and CCTV images of you and to ask for a copy of them.
-The organisation must provide them within 40 calendar days of your request, and you may be asked to pay a fee of up to £10 (this is the maximum charge, set by Parliament).
-This is called a Subject Access Request.
+The organisation must provide them within 30 calendar days of your request, This is called a Data Subject Access Request.
 You will need to provide details to help the operator to establish your identity as the person in the pictures, and to help them find the images on their system.

 VSS and CCTV operators are not allowed to disclose images of identifiable people to the media - or to put them on the internet - for entertainment.
 Images released to the media to help identify a person are usually disclosed by the police.